Clery Act & Crime Reporting

 - Keep car windows closed or opened only slightly while driving, so no one can reach in.

-- Keep valuables, GPS units and chargers out of sight, in the console or trunk of your vehicle.
+- Keep valuables, GPS units and chargers out of sight, in the console or trunk of your vehicle and lock all doors.

 - When driving, know your route and be sure you have sufficient fuel.